 One of my favorite things about Seattle is that it pretty much stays between 45-75 degrees year-round, which means I’m rarely freezing or profusely sweaty.

-That being said, it’s often just a bit chilly, especially when wandering down the city’s streets or dining outdoors.
+That being said, it’s often just a bit chilly, especially when wandering down the city’s streets or dining outdoors, with the wind blowing off the bay.
 I’d recommend packing a light jacket- I like this faux leather one (plus, you’ll fit into Seattle’s “I’m so hardcore!” theme) or this option for men.

 I hope your visit to my fair city is full of spectacular views and delicious eats.
 Am I missing any hiddens gems that you love in Seattle?
 Let me know in the comments below!